jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_chartstoolbar.md

 {% include tip.html content="To switch temporarily from Pan mode to Zoom mode, hold down the **Ctrl** key." %}

 Where a drilldown displays several charts you can choose to maximize one chart so it occupies the whole drilldown.
-For more information, see Maximize and restore charts.
+For more information, see [Maximize and restore charts][enterprise_display_chartscontent.html#maximizerestore].

-## Set the chart view
+## Set the chart view {#chartview}

 To change the style of chart